-- Drives Like Crazy: Especially in the episode Mr. Bean Rides Again where he dresses in the car while driving himself to the dentist, and Do It Yourself Mr. Bean where he drives on the roof of the car after stuffing the inside full of things he bought.
+- Drives Like Crazy: Especially in the episode The Trouble with Mr. Bean where he dresses in the car while driving himself to the dentist, and Do It Yourself Mr. Bean where he drives on the roof of the car after stuffing the inside full of things he bought.

 - Free Wheel: Occurs every time he drives his car and meets up with the Reliant (see below)